chhetesherpa/SQL_Project_Data_Job_Analysis/README.md

 ```
 Here's the breakdown of the most demanded skills for data analysts in 2023 in the UK.

-SQL and Excel remain fundamental, emphasizing the need for strong foundational skills in data processing and spreadsheet manipulation.
+**SQL** and **Excel** remain fundamental, emphasizing the need for strong foundational skills in data processing and spreadsheet manipulation.
-Programming and Visualization Tools like Python, Tableau, and Power BI are essential, pointing towards the increasing importance of technical skills in data storytelling and decision support.
+Programming and Visualization Tools like **Python**, **Tableau**, and **Power BI** are essential, pointing towards the increasing importance of technical skills in data storytelling and decision support.

 | Skills   | Demand Count |
 |----------|--------------|